apparebit/js-junction/packages/proact/README.md

 > Making server-side rendering great again!

-Proact implements UI components for server-side rendering.
-It is, of course, yet another [React](https://reactjs.org) clone.
-However, it's raison d’être is to explore the design and API space when starting with the server instead of the client.
-In other words, this package facilitates _proactive_ content generation, hence its name.
-Consistent with Proact's server-side bias, its DOM is not virtual but rather _simple_ or _server-side_.
-Call it the _sDOM_ if you will!
+Proact provides the foundation for user interface components on the web.
+It is, of course, yet another component system inspired by Facebook‘s [React](https://reactjs.org).
+In contrast to React, however, Proact‘s raison d’être is to explore the design and API space when starting with the server instead of the client.
+In other words, this package focuses on _proactive_ content generation, hence the name.
+Proact‘s modules are grouped into the following directories:

+  + `semantics` captures necessary domain knowledge about HTML elements and their attributes.

+  * `content` defines the standard elements and custom components forming Proact‘s virtual DOM (vDOM).

+  * `syntax` implements the rendering of vDOM components to vDOM elements to HTML text.

 --------------------------------------------------------------------------------